A proof of the Kotzig-Ringel-Rosa Conjecture: The Graceful Labeling Theorem

 holds.
-This latter claim follows by repeatedly applying the composition lemma in Lem.
-(19).
-For we know that for any such function $f$ the iterate $f^{\left(2^{\left\lceil \log_{2}\left(n-1\right)\right\rceil }\right)}$ is necessarily identically constant.
-As pointed in Example (6), graphs of identically constant functions are graceful.
-Thus completing the proof. \end{proof} We also point out that when the composition lemma is taken in conjunction with the result of Abrham and Kotzig \cite{ABRHAM19941}, Lem.
-(19) also establishes that all functional directed graphs of the form $C_{1}\cup(2^{s}\,$C$_{2^{t}})$ (consisting of $2^{s}$ disjoint copies of a $2^{t}$-directed cycle and a trivial component made up of a single vertex with an attached loop edge) where $s>0$ and $t>1$ are graceful.
+This latter claim follows by repeatedly iterating the composition lemma described in lemma \ref{CL}.
+For we see that, given any such function $f$, the iterate $f^{\left(2^{\left\lceil \log_{2}\left(n-1\right)\right\rceil }\right)}$ is identically constant.
+As pointed in example (\ref{Star_Example}), graphs of identically constant functions are graceful.
+Thus completing the proof. \end{proof}